Language selection

 The U.S. Consumer Product Safety Commission, U.S. Food and Drug Administration, and U.S. Food Safety and Inspection Services at USDA and the U.S. Department of Health and Human Services all offer recall notification alerts and resources for the products they regulate.

-Helpful tip - CPSC, FDA, USDA, & DHHS recall lists & alerts:
+Helpful tip - CPSC, FDA, USDA, and DHHS recall lists and alerts:

-In addition, Canada’s Trade Commissioner Service with offices located throughout the United States can help identify possible distributors within their region of responsibility.
+In addition, Canada's Trade Commissioner Service: Doing business in the United States with offices located throughout the United States can help identify possible distributors within their region of responsibility.

 Different U.S. agencies oversee regulatory requirements including standards, testing, packaging, labeling, etc. To ensure product compliance, Canadian exporters/sellers are recommended to review the U.S. standards on these products prior to export via National Institute of Standard and Technology, as well as other agencies in charge of importation of certain products.
 CBP has a list of Partner Government Agency (PGA) Import Guides on its website.
 See list below for more information for key PGAs directly.